MrGrasss/TeleBlitz-BestTelebot/README.md

     - MassDM (Copy): This is the same as the mass forwarded except instead of forwarding we copy the given message and send it as a dm instead of a forward instantly.

     - Mass Forwarder: Like MassDM but uses a forwarded message instead.
-After 3 flags in a row the message that your using is 99% flagged so change it, flagged tokens can still be used in other functions and will be saved in massforwarder/flagged-clients folder
+Flagged tokens can still be used in other functions and will be saved in massforwarder/flagged-clients folder

     - Messages: In forwarding and mass messaging your message could get flagged if enough users report this message.
       If you start to see "[ERROR] {phone} got flagged." prompt when trying to send this message it 99% means that this